uni-projects-mgr/heart-attack-predictions/README.md

 That dataset describes patients dataset with predictions if the patient is vulnerable to heart attack or not.

-It contains 14 columns described below:
+All data are numerical and contains 14 columns described below:
 - age - patient's age
 - sex - patient's gender (0 or 1 - the dataset documentation does not specify which label corresponds to which gender)
 - cp - chest pain type (1 - Typical angina, 2 - Atypical angina, 3 - Non-anginal pain, 4 - Asymptomatic)